open-telemetry/opentelemetry-specification/specification/metrics/datamodel.md

 ##### Producer recommendations

-Regardless of scale or mapping technique, it can be difficult to correctly map values to indices at the extremes of the floating-point range.
-Some mapping functions may correctly compute an index whose upper- or lower-boundary cannot be represented.
-This is considered a normal condition which consumers are expected to handle.
+At the lowest or highest end of the 64 bit IEEE floating point, a bucket's range may only be partially representable by the floating point number format.
+When mapping a number in these buckets, a producer may correctly return the index of such a partially representable bucket.
+This is considered a normal condition.

 For positive scales, the logarithm method is preferred because it requires very little code, is easy to validate and is nearly as fast